 Around this time, Gabrielle returned to her old hobby of designing hats.
 Soon, Balsan's socialite friends began to order Chanel hats, which were simpler and easier to wear than the standards of the day.
 The hats became so popular that she moved to Balsan's Paris apartment where she hired her sister to help decorate and sell hats for wealthy Parisian clients.

 21 Rue Cambon

-    In 1908, Chanel met Arthur "Boy" Chapel, a wealthy suitor whose lifestyle was vastly different that the society at Balsan's playboy country home.
-Chapel's intellectual interests included politics, spiritual themes and the social justice movement.
+In 1908, Chanel met Arthur "Boy" Capel, a wealthy suitor whose lifestyle was vastly different than the society at Balsan's playboy country home.
+Chapel's intellectual interests included politics, spiritual themes, and the social justice movement.
 He saw a new kind of woman in Chanel, a strong independent woman able to manage her own affairs.
 He encouraged her interests and together with Balsan, financed a shop at 21 Rue Cambon in Paris' 1st arrondissement, the cultural hub of the city.
 In later years, the shop moved to 31 Rue Cambon.

 Boy Chapel introduced Coco to Lucienne Rabate, a seamstress whose formal training and place at Chez Lewis helped transform Gabrielle's business from a millinery shop to a trendy boutique frequented by the upper crust.
 By 1912, Chanel offered sweaters, skirts, and dressed in addition to her popular line of hats.

 In 1913 she opened a shop in the fashionable seaside town of Deauville, France.
 In addition to hats, the boutique offered light, comfortable clothing that would soon be known as sportswear.
 Socialites wore Chanel's creations to the race track, casinos, and grand hotels of the North East resort town.
 Her innate business sense compelled Coco to give outfits to women of the highest social rank who became walking advertisements for the easy-to-wear new styles.